hdaklue/naptap/README.md

 ## Perfect for Your Use Case

 ### ✅ **Dashboard Applications**
-- Analytics panels with heavy chart calculations
+- Analytics panels with heavy chart calculations using **Direction::Aside** for professional sidebar navigation
 - User management interfaces with complex queries
-- Admin panels with multiple data sources
+- Admin panels with multiple data sources optimized for desktop workflows

 ### ✅ **E-commerce Platforms**
 - Product detail pages with reviews, specifications, shipping info